adverseengineer/reflectus/README.txt

 ====================================================================================================================
 Attribution
-wall.png is by Bart K at https://opengameart.org/content/brick-texture floor.png is by SindWiller at https://opengameart.org/content/pebblesstound-floor-texture
-ambiance.ogg is by Philippe Groarke at https://opengameart.org/content/dark-ambiance All other assets are homemade
+all the minotaur sprites were created by AntumDeluge at https://opengameart.org/content/minotaur-2 brick.png was originally created by Bart K at https://opengameart.org/content/brick-texture wall.png was originally created by SindWiller at https://opengameart.org/content/pebblesstound-floor-texture ambiance.ogg is by Philippe Groarke at https://opengameart.org/content/dark-ambiance All other assets are homemade